As border rule change looms, Mexico frets about U.S. immigration strategy

 Mexico has little scope to tighten its southern border, the official said, urging the United States to work more closely with Mexico on closing down the financial networks used by criminal gangs to make money by exploiting migrants.

-Officials note that the Biden administration, in compliance with a court order, has restarted another Trump-era program obliging asylum seekers to await U.S. hearings in Mexico.
-There has been no indication yet that scheme would be used to offset the impact of Title 42's withdrawal, one of the officials said.
+The Biden administration, in compliance with a court order, has restarted another Trump-era program obliging asylum-seekers to await U.S. hearings in Mexico.
+There has been no indication yet that scheme would be used to offset the impact of Title 42's withdrawal, one of the Mexican officials said.

 The U.S. Department of Homeland Security (DHS) said it had set up a comprehensive plan to manage any increase in migrant numbers, would increase personnel and resources as needed, and had redeployed over 600 law enforcement officers to the border.

-"We are increasing our capacity to process new arrivals, evaluate asylum requests, and quickly remove those who do not qualify for protection," a DHS spokesperson said, noting Homeland Security Secretary Alejandro Mayorkas last month made his fourth official visit to Mexico City to work on migration issues.
+"We are increasing our capacity to process new arrivals, evaluate asylum requests, and quickly remove those who do not qualify for protection," a DHS spokesperson said.

+The U.S. State Department said it continued to work closely with Mexico on migration management and alerted it ahead of time to upcoming changes that Title 42's repeal would involve.

-Mexico's national migration authority, the foreign ministry, and the U.S. State Department did not reply to requests for comment.
+Mexico's national migration authority and the foreign ministry did not reply to requests for comment.

 Mexico has had to deploy thousands of National Guard troops to police its frontiers and migrant smuggling routes.